 - as usual, I blended the three exposures into a single image, colouring shadow area with the underexposed image and highlight areas with the overexposed image.

 - I then use the curves to pull in more contrast, and colour adjustment filter for a cooler tone.
-This process is used throughout to balance the color of the snow.
+This process is used throughout to balance the colour of the snow.

-- The image was originally framed with the rule of third in mind.
+- The image was originally framed with the rule of thirds in mind.
 I used bracket exposure to bring back some detail of the overcast sky.